 There are many wonderful health benefits of hot tubs.

 Hydrotherapy is currently gaining momentum as one of the most effective forms of physical therapy, although it has been around for thousands of years.
 The Ancient Romans, as well as other ancestral civilizations, had been familiar with the remarkable qualities of hot spa water for many centuries.
 In Rome, for instance, bathing at the public baths was considered an extremely important social function.

 Even the poorest people were able to bathe in beneficial thermal waters for free, due to the popularity of public baths.
 The wealthy, of course, had access to better water and private spas, but it is very interesting to see how the Romans understood the power of hydrotherapy and all its benefits, to the point that they went to great lengths to make it available to the general public through a sophisticated thermal bath system.

 The same principles of hydrotherapy are currently in use today.
 The warm water inside a hot tub can help users to recover from injuries, due to a powerful combination of buoyancy, heat, and massage.

 HOW HYDROTHERAPY HELPS HEAL MUSCLES

-The first thing you’ll notice as you immerse your body into the sparking water of the hot tub, is how warm and comfortable the water is.
-This heat can an almost immediate effect on your body, helping your muscles to loosen up and release built up tension.
+The first thing you’ll notice as you immerse your body into the sparkling water of the hot tub is how warm and comfortable the water is.
+This heat can an almost immediate effect on your body, helping your muscles to loosen up and release built-up tension.

 Once your body begins to relax and you start to really enjoy yourself, the buoyancy of the water will be the next thing you notice.
 Your body will be considerably lighter, as the water lifts pressure and weight from your sore and aching muscles and joints.
 Without the added weight on the world on your shoulders, your body can focus solely on relaxation and rejuvenation.